Search in databases

 The request must contain:

-If your request does not fulfil the formal requirements, the NIPO will set a time limit for you to rectify the deficiencies.
+If your request does not fulfill the formal requirements, the NIPO will set a time limit for you to rectify the deficiencies.
 If you do not rectify the deficiencies within this time, we will reject the request.

 When the formal conditions for the complaint are met, we will send the complaint to the holder of the design registration with a time limit of one month in which to express an opinion.